captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ## SHARON:
 Or like. ..recently.
 ---
-Or...ongoingly.
+Or…ongoingly.
 ---
-Or like...were you?
+Or like…were you?
 ---
 ## ROBYN:
 Yes.
 ---
-Yes I was, Sharon.
+Yes, I was, Sharon.
 ---
 ## SHARON:
 Oh!